Bitcoin's Fluctuations Are Too Much For Even Ransomware Cybercriminals - Slashdot

 "running out"?
 Its mostly been either a speculative instrument or a money transfer service.
 The former wants the volatility, the later doesn't really care so much since bitcoins are not held for any appreciable amount of time (immediately bought by person A, transferred, immediately sold by person B).
 The later is affected by the current high fees.

 Buying pizza and other normal products and services is largely a stunt.
-Why would true believers use the bitcoins for ordinary purchases when they expect bitco
+Why would true believers use the bitcoins for ordinary purchases when they expect bitcoin prices denominated in dollars/euros/etc to jump up significantly?
+For the gray and dark markets, they're switching to other coins with better anonymity.
+Its sort of surprising ransomware had not done so, or maybe they still use bitcoin for "customer" convenience and convert to the more anonymous coins on their side?

+So no, bitcoin is not very different now than in the past.
+These huge price drops are "normal".
+If I remember an Ars Technica article correctly the exponential price increases are typically (4 occurrences ?)) followed by a 75% drop in price.
+Ex the previous spike to around $1,000 a few years ago followed by a drop to around $250.
+If the pattern holds we might see something around $5,000 yet.

 Re: (Score:3)